Khudaibergen Devanov

-Khudaibergen Devanov (Xudoybergan Devonov; Худайберген Деванов; 1879-1940) was a pioneering Uzbek photographer, cinematographer, filmmaker and cameraman.
+Khudaibergen Devanov (Xudoybergan Devonov; Худайберген Деванов; 1879—1940) was a pioneering Uzbek photographer, cinematographer, filmmaker and cameraman.
 He is regarded as a great figure of culture in his home of Khiva, responsible for taking photos of his city and its figures.

 Early life

 Khudaibergen Devanov was born in 1879 into the family of the secretary of Haman and manager of and superintendent of possessions at Khojeyli, Nurmuhammad Devan.
 He received an education at home, where he learned Persian and Arabic.
 He was fond of poetry and tried to write some.
 He learned how to play almost all traditional Uzbek instruments.
 He enjoyed gardening, and almost 10 varieties of flowers were grown in his family garden according to artist Madrahim Yakubov Sheroziy.
 From the age of 6 and 7, he took a liking to science.

-He learned how to read and write in Russian between the ages of 14 and 15, and he studied German from German-speaking people in Khiva living at the White Mosque.
+He learned how to read and write in Russian between the ages of 14 and 15, and he studied German from German-speaking Mennonites in Khiva living at the White Mosque.
 His first teacher was Volga German photographer and filmmaker Wilhelm Penner, who introduced him to photography and camera work.